inariksit/GF-testing/README.md

 `gftest -l Eng -f "*hat*u*"`
 matches `that_Quant` and `that_Subj`.

+`-f *`
-Special case is `-f *`, which tests all functions in the grammar.
+matches all functions in the grammar.
 (As of 6 March, takes 13 minutes for the English resource grammar, and results in ~40k lines.)

 #### `-s`